-The 2021 Atlantic Hurricane Season begins on June 1 and ends November 30, 2021 and if we’ve learned anything from COVID-19 lockdowns …preparedness is key.
-And, remember Hurricane Irma and the lessons that storm taught us?
+The 2022 Atlantic Hurricane Season begins on June 1 and ends November 30, 2022.
+If you are new to the area of a seasoned resident, we know one thing for sure …preparedness is key.
+Remember Hurricane Irma and the lessons that storm taught us?
 Yeah…

 “Every family should have an emergency plan and a disaster supply kit, and understand how they will receive alerts, how they will communicate, and where they will go if they have to evacuate,” Alberto Moscoso, Communications Director for the Florida Division of Emergency Management told us.
 We asked him to share some tips to help you prepare your family for hurricane season:

 - With your family, create an emergency plan that includes information about how you will receive emergency alerts and information, and how your family will communicate if there is an emergency.

 - Make sure you are properly insured.
 Most homeowners insurance does not cover flooding, and flood insurance can take as long as 30 days to go into effect.
 Get the coverage you need BEFORE a disaster occurs.

 - Know if you live in an evacuation zone, and where you will go if an evacuation is ordered for your area.
 Talk with friends and family now to plan to stay with them in the event of an evacuation order.
 Ensure there is room to socially distance if you must.

 - Think about items you will need to take with you including important documents.
 Take photos to document your valuable items and things that may need to be replaced by insurance if a storm impacts your home.